fmarani/blog/posts/why-soa-in-a-startup-sucks.md

 date = "2012-01-22 21:49:33+00:00"
-title = "Why SOA in a startup sucks" tags = ["service oriented architecture", "soa", "startup"]
+title = "Why SOA in a startup sucks" tags = ["service oriented architecture", "soa", "startup"] description = "The hidden costs of building distributed systems when speed matters"
 +++

 Service Oriented Architectures as i intend are architectures where each component is deployable and usable separately from others.
 Take as example Amazon, much of their software stack is offered as a service, mainly through an HTTP interface, and marketed as SaaS.